emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

 ## Associativity

-We now prove that composition in a Segal type is associative, by using the fact that the type of arrows in a Segal type is itself a Segal type.
+We now prove that composition in a pre-∞-category is associative, by using the fact that the type of arrows in a pre-∞-category is itself a pre-∞-category.

 <svg style="float: right" viewBox="0 0 200 180" width="150" height="150">
   <path style="fill: rgb(128,128,128,0.5); stroke-cap: round;" d="M 52 40 L 160 40 L 160 148 Z"></path>